zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 is the *basic solid angle measure*. \\(\bm{\tilde{L}_g}\\) is the standard geometry (optical interface) term.

+Let's examine the Equation 15 in more detail. ...

 Note that the [original publication](https://dl.acm.org/doi/abs/10.1145/2557605) is missing the Fresnel terms, and its definition of the in-scattering integral has inconsistent IOR handling.
-Regardless, I highly recommend checking out their work for the derivation.
+Regardless, I highly recommend checking out their work for the alternative derivation.

-Let's examine the Equation 15 in more detail.
-One way to get a better understanding of how it works is to consider a few special cases.

 For the first one, imagine a thin spherical glass shell in vacuum at the distance \\(y\\).
 Since the shell is very thin, we may consider the density to be 0 everywhere, except near the shell, where the density gradient is very large.
 Therefore, all collision coefficients may be set to 0, and the volume contribution is also 0 (except near the shell, which we model with \\(\bm{\mu_a}=1\\), \\(\bm{\mu_s}=1\\), and the [Kronecker delta](https://en.wikipedia.org/wiki/Kronecker_delta) function \\(f(\bm{u}, \bm{v}, \bm{l}) = \delta\_{\bm{vl}}\\)).